John Rauch

-John Rauch (August 20, 1927 – June 10, 2008), also known by his nickname "Johnny Rauch", was an American football player and coach.
+John Rauch (August 20, 1927 – June 10, 2008), also known by his nickname "Johnny Rauch", was an American professional football player and coach.
 He was head coach of the Oakland Raiders in the team's loss to the Green Bay Packers in Super Bowl II in early 1968.

 Early life

 Rauch's football playing career almost ended before it began.
 At the age of 14, he was diagnosed with a heart murmur and instructed to give up the sport.
 Ignoring the dire warnings, Rauch was a three-sport star at Yeadon High School, then put together an outstanding college football career.
 Earning the starting quarterback slot for the University of Georgia as a true freshman in 1945, he led the Bulldogs to a 36–8–1 record.
 Included in these victories are four straight bowl game appearances, as well as an undefeated record in 1946.
 On an individual level, he won first-team All American accolades following his senior year in 1948, and left the school as college football's all-time passing leader with 4,044 yards.